afadxb/bot4/README.md

 ## Safety

-The project is paper-trade ready.
-Review code and run in a simulated account before any live deployment.
+The project is configured for live trading by default.
+Thoroughly test and understand the code before running it against real funds.

 ## Troubleshooting

 * Ensure TWS/Gateway is running and API is enabled.
 * Check time zone alignment and market hours.
-* Beware IBKR pacing limits when requesting large amounts of data.
+* The bot throttles requests to stay within [IBKR's historical data pacing limits](https://interactivebrokers.github.io/tws-api/historical_limitations.html).